TV-Rename/tvrename/options.md

 The `Presets` button (bottom right) allows you to quickly apply all the relevant presets for the chosen media player.

-**Note:** The functionality of this tab is currently under review due to the growthY in the media player market - so expect some changes in Version 3!
+**Note:** The functionality of this tab is currently under review due to the growth in the media player market - so expect some changes in Version 3!

 {:.toplink}
 [Return to Preferences](#preferences)&nbsp;&#9670;&nbsp;[Return to Top]()